Soka Gakkai International: Organization

-The election or nomination of leaders is typically not decided by the SGI's general membership but by a board of directors.
-Leadership below national staff, however, has been liberalized; in the United States for instance, the nomination and approval of leaders includes both members and organizational leaders in the process.
-Author Karel Dobbelaere notes the election of the presidents, as well as a process of "nomination, review and approval that involves both peers and leaders" in choosing other leaders.

 Demographics

+The Soka Gakkai International comprises a global network of affiliated organizations.
+As of 2011, the SGI reported active national organizations in 192 countries and territories with a total of approximately 12 million members.
+The SGI is independent of the Soka Gakkai (the domestic Japanese organization), although both are headquartered in Tokyo.
+Recent scholarship estimates Soka Gakkai believers around 2.5 million people in Japan.

 The Soka Gakkai International is notable among Buddhist organizations for the racial and ethnic diversity of its members.
-It has been characterized as the world's largest and most ethnically diverse Buddhist group.
-Professor Susumu Shimazono suggested several reasons for this: the strongly felt needs of individuals in their daily lives, its solutions to discord in interpersonal relations, its practical teachings that offer concrete solutions for carrying on a stable social life, and its provision of a place where congenial company and a spirit of mutual support may be found.
+Susumu Shimazono, Professor Emeritus of religious studies at the University of Tokyo and now Professor at Sophia University, suggested several reasons for this : "One of the common characteristics of the New Religions is their response to strongly felt needs of individuals in their daily lives, their solutions to discord in interpersonal relations, their practical teaching that offers concrete solutions for carrying on a stable social life, and their provision, to individuals who have been cut off from traditional communities".

 Peter Clarke wrote that the SGI appeals to non-Japanese in part because "no one is obliged to abandon their native culture or nationality in order to fully participate in the spiritual and cultural life of the movement."

-In 2015, Italian newspaper la Repubblica reported that half of all Buddhists in Italy are SGI members.